Ragab2010/Simple_TCP_Mail_Server_and_Client/README.md

 This repository contains a simple mail server and client applications implemented in C++.
 The server handles basic email functionalities such as sending, retrieving sent messages, and retrieving received messages, while the client allows users to interact with the server.

-Both the server applications utilize an SQLite database for storing messages.
+the server applications utilize an SQLite database for storing messages.

 ## Table of Contents